marcos-abreu/monaco/docs/modules/monaco-local.md

 sample:

-    var myApp = new Monaco.Application('mobile', {
+    var app = new Monaco.Application('mobile', {
         cacheLocal : true,
         cacheExpire : 10
     });

-    myApp.add('Users', Monaco.Collection.extend({
+    app.add('Users', Monaco.Collection.extend({
         resource : 'users',
         url : 'http://www.sample.com/api/v2/users',
         cacheLocal : false
     }));

-    myApp.add('Friends', Monaco.Collection.extend({
+    app.add('Friends', Monaco.Collection.extend({
         resource : 'friends',
         url : 'http://www.sample.com/api/v2/friends',
         cacheLocal : true,
         cacheExpire : 30
     }));

-    myApp.start();
+    app.start();

-    var users = new myApp.collections.Users();
+    var users = new app.collections.Users();
     users.fetch();

-    var friends = new myApp.collections.Friends();
+    var friends = new app.collections.Friends();
     friends.fetch();

-The code above created a sample Monaco application `myApp` with global cache enabled and set to 10 minutes, it then added a `Users` collection with cache set to false, created a `Friends` collection with cache set to true and expiration to 30 minutes after the data is first retrieved.
+The code above created a sample Monaco application `app` with global cache enabled and set to 10 minutes, it then added a `Users` collection with cache set to false, created a `Friends` collection with cache set to true and expiration to 30 minutes after the data is first retrieved.
 It then started the application, created an instance of the `Users` collection, fetched its data, created an instance of the `Friends` collection and also fetched its data.

 Even though globally we have defined that all collection data would be cached locally by 10 minutes after being fetched from the server, we overrode caching settings for the `Users` collection indicating that we don't want to cache any data fetched for this collection, this means that every time `fetch` is called for this collection the system will make a new request to the server to get the necessary data.